 Emails:

-- Please review the document that needs approval.
+- First, please review the document that needs approval before submitting your feedback.

-- The schedule, which you requested, is attached.
+- Meanwhile, the schedule, which you requested, is attached for your convenience.

 Social Media:

-- The photo that got the most likes won the contest.
+- First, the photo that got the most likes won the contest.

-- Our office, which is newly renovated, looks amazing.
+- In addition, our office, which is newly renovated, looks amazing.

 Formal Writing: